a collection of notes on areas of personal interest

 Notably, many of those coming to work in the State are able to take advantage of the new socio-cultural environment in which they find themselves, amending their personal outlooks and standards and developing new behavioural patterns and objectives.
 Standards change, often dramatically, with many feeling that they have more freedom to behave as they wish, a view reinforced by the apparent security provided to those living in the State compared with their own countries.

 Paradoxically, while behaviour can be more extreme and in conflict with local standards there is considerable self-censorship, particularly with those involved in areas such as education and journalism who understand that their continuing ability to live in the country might be jeopardised by their applying a more incisive or rigorous professionalism.

 It is easy to take a superficial view of the changing face of the State.
 It is exciting to view and to experience.
-It is promoted as positive development and, with increased exposure and scrutiny from Arab and Western perspectives, it is attracting attention, though not all of it positive.
+It is promoted as positive development and, with increased exposure and scrutiny from Arab and Eurocentric perspectives, it is attracting attention, though not all of it positive.

 Within this changing setting Qataris are developing as best they can.
 Wherever they go they see mainly expatriates.
 Qataris are dispersed both in the disposition of their housing as well as in their workplaces.
 The ease with which they once met, did business and exchanged information has developed into a different spatial system.
 And in their homes and at work they have expatriates working for them and generally attempting to maintain these relationships in order to continue to benefit from the revenues flowing from the State both for personal and familial reasons.